-I have concentrated here on those of the sonnets which bring solace, reminding us of the depth of human love and the immortal power of art to express it.
-But the comfortless and forbidding Sonnet 12 with which I began has been one of the most popular of Stewart’s readings; on Twitter it has received 444,800 views.
+I have concentrated here on those sonnets which bring solace, reminding us of the depth of human love and the immortal power of art to express it.
+But the comfortless and forbidding Sonnet 12 with which I began has been one of the most popular of Stewart’s readings; on Twitter, it has received 444,800 views.
 There’s an appetite there for complex, challenging poetry which confronts us with the inevitability of our own end and the remorseless swish of ‘Time’s scythe’, which has suddenly been sharpened.

 I’m not always a fan of the way Sir Patrick interprets and reads some of the sonnets – here, too hesitant and speculative, there, too actorly.
-Well he is, after all, an actor.
-It was therefore all the more touching when, as he started Sonnet 23: ‘As an unperfect actor on the stage…’, he wrongly read it as ‘imperfect’, and, as himself an ‘unperfect actor’, immediately stopped and started again, to get it right.
+Well, he is, after all, an actor.
+It was, therefore, all the more touching when, as he started Sonnet 23: ‘As an unperfect actor on the stage…’, he wrongly read it as ‘imperfect’, and, as himself an ‘unperfect actor’, immediately stopped and started again, to get it right.
 It is this, I think, that has made his daily readings so appealing to a wide audience, that they are engagingly human.
-Even through the flat plane of the screen, we see and hear a human being speaking to other human beings, through a consummate poetic voice which is also human, and spans the centuries to speak to our current human condition.
+Even though the flat plane of the screen, we see and hear a human being speaking to other human beings, through a consummate poetic voice which is also human, and spans the centuries to speak to our current human condition.

 But let’s not end on too serious a note.
 Now is a time when we need fun more than ever, and there’s plenty of that in the sonnets.
-Look out for Sonnet 130 in which Shakespeare makes mischief with the standard ways in which his fellow-sonneteers lauded female beauty – ‘My mistress’ eyes are nothing like the sun’.
+Look out for Sonnet 130 in which Shakespeare makes mischief with the standard ways in which his fellow sonneteers lauded female beauty – ‘My mistress’ eyes are nothing like the sun’.
 And look up Sonnet 20, which Stewart left out, explaining that he didn’t want to read it because it made him uncomfortable in the way it talked about women.
 I’m sorry we didn’t get that reading.
 It’s one of Shakespeare’s most verbally playful poems; nothing in it is really serious, including the view of women.
-And now let’s admit it, finally – one of the reasons we keep visiting Sir Patrick on Twitter is to see his eclectic range of tee-shirts, and the equally entertaining array of views of his interior décor.
+And now let’s admit it, finally – one of the reasons we keep visiting Sir Patrick on Twitter is to see his eclectic range of tee-shirts and the equally entertaining array of views of his interior décor.
 Some truths remain eternal, even in lockdown.